pappasam/toml-sort/README.md

 inline_arrays = true
 ```

-Where `path.to.key` in the example configuration is the key to match.
-Keys are matched using the [Python fnmatch function](https://docs.python.org/3/library/fnmatch.html), so glob style wildcards are supported.
+In the example configuration, `path.to.key` is the key to match.
+Keys are matched using the [Python fnmatch function](https://docs.python.org/3/library/fnmatch.html), so glob-style wildcards are supported.

-For example to disable the sorting the inline array in the following toml file.
+For instance, to disable sorting the table in the following TOML file:

 ```toml
 [servers.beta]